 The Engineering Growth Project is a £19 million investment to support teaching and learning to equip the whole Faculty of Engineering with state-of-the-art spaces and equipment.

-It will provide the following into a major new extension and by a refit of existing released space in the Queen's Building:
+A major new extension and refit of existing released space in the Queen's Building provides:

-- A large flexible space that can support active learning, seminars, design classes and group-working sessions used as one large space for >450 people; or divided into smaller spaces c150 people.
+- A large flexible space to support active learning, seminars, design classes and group-working sessions.
+Can be used as one large space for more than 450 people or divided into smaller spaces for around 150 people.

 - A new flexible open-plan Engineering teaching laboratory for up to 200 in one group or multiple simultaneous classes and workshop spaces.